Man dies while in custody of Winnipeg police

 (File image.)

-WINNIPEG -- A man died on Wednesday while in custody of the Winnipeg Police Service.
+WINNIPEG -- A 40-year-old man died on Wednesday while in custody of the Winnipeg Police Service.

+Police took the man into custody, brought him to the central processing unit, and placed him under observation.

-According to Winnipeg police, the man was brought to police headquarters, and while in custody was in medical distress.
-The man was given first aid and then taken to hospital, where he was pronounced dead.
+Just after 3:10 a.m., police saw the man was in medical distress and was unresponsive.
+He was given first aid and then taken to St. Boniface Hospital, where he was pronounced dead.

-Police notified the Independent Investigation Unit of Manitoba, who are now taking over the investigation.
+Police notified the Independent Investigation Unit (IIU) of Manitoba, which is now taking over the investigation.

+The IIU is requesting a civilian monitor from the Manitoba Police Commission because the incident involves a death.

+The watchdog asks anyone with information or video footage that could help with the investigation to call 1-844-667-6060.